MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/deploy-configure-windows-powershell-to-run-in-system-center-2016-service-manager.md

 ---
-title: Configure Windows PowerShell to Run in System Center - Service Manager
+title: Configure Windows PowerShell to run in Service Manager
+description: Before you use PowerShell with Service Manager, you need to prepare and then import Service Manager cmdlets.
-manager:  cfreeman
+manager:  carmonm
 ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft